Maximal Regularity for Evolution Equations Governed by Non-Autonomous Forms: Abstract

 \section{Abstract}

 We consider a non-autonomous evolutionary problem

-where the operator $\A(t):V\to V^\prime$ is associated with a form $\fra(t,.,.):V\times V \to \R$ and $u_0\in V$.
+where the operator $\A(t)\colon V\to V^\prime$ is associated with a form $\fra(t,.,.)\colon V\times V \to \R$ and $u_0\in V$.
 Our main concern is to prove well-posedness with maximal regularity which means the following.
 Given a Hilbert space $H$ such that $V$ is continuously and densely embedded into $H$ and given $f\in L^2(0,T;H)$ we are interested in solutions $u \in H^1(0,T;H)\cap L^2(0,T;V)$.
-We do prove well-posedness in this sense whenever the form is piecewise Lipschitz-continuous and symmetric.
+We do prove well-posedness in this sense whenever the form is piecewise Lipschitz-continuous and satisfies the square root property.
 Moreover, we show that each solution is in $C([0,T];V)$.
-We apply the results to non-autonomous Robin-boundary conditions and also use maximal regularity to solve a quasilinear problem.
+The results are applied to non-autonomous Robin-boundary conditions and maximal regularity is used to solve a quasilinear problem.

 {\bf Key words:} Sesquilinear forms, non-autonomous evolution equations, maximal regularity, non-linear heat equations.

 \textbf{MSC:} 35K90, 35K50, 35K45, 47D06.